Three screenshots of the emulator window showing a black bar, in various stages of development.

 Finally!
 There are our pixels.
 Proper color and everything!
 Now it’d be really neat to see an actual logo instead of that registered-trademark black bar.
 And also seeing it move, right?

-Alas, as this article is already growing pretty long again, I’ll save the logo and scrolling bits for the next one.
+Alas, as this article is once again too long, I’ll save the logo and scrolling bits for the next one.
 But we’re definitely almost there!

 Thank you for reading.